CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 You can share visualizations as URLs and interactively Collaborate.
 There are several ways to collaboratively view data:

 1. Visualize data and send others the visualization link
-2. Creating a session where you may lead and others may follow (mirror) your activity
+1. Creating a follower/leader session where you may lead and others may follow (mirror) your activity
+1. Creating a fully interative sychronized session (think Google Docs for Mass Spec analysis)

-### Sychronized Leader/Follow Visualization
+### Sychronized Leader/Follow Visualization Session

 To create a visualization as a leader, you will need to do the following

 1. Click on Sychronization Options
-1. Create a session id, this can be anything, random numbers or your name/class
 1. Select Under Teaching Sychronization (Beta), select LEADER
 1. Click Get Token (this protects your session so others cannot hijack being leader)
 1. Copy the link under "Follower URL" and send to others to follow your work (Or have followers scan the QR Code)